WXTX

 WXTX (channel 54) is a television station in Columbus, Georgia, United States, affiliated with the Fox network.
-It is owned by American Spirit Media, which maintains a shared services agreement (SSA) with Gray Media, owner of ABC affiliate WTVM (channel 9), for the provision of certain services.
-Gray also operates dual NBC/CW+ affiliate WLTZ (channel 38) under a separate SSA with owner SagamoreHill Broadcasting.
-WXTX and WTVM share studios (which also house master control and most internal operations for WLTZ) on Wynnton Road (GA 22) in the Dinglewood section of Columbus; WXTX's transmitter is located in the Vista Terrace section of South Columbus.
+It is owned by Gray Media alongside ABC affiliate WTVM (channel 9) and NBC/CW+ affiliate WLTZ (channel 38).
+WXTX and WTVM share studios on Wynnton Road in the Dinglewood section of Columbus; WXTX's transmitter facility is located on the city's east edge.